```

 And on the client side it may not be much better, as you’ll see below.

 All of these concerns can make accessing help more difficult.
 For a lot of people, the time and energy hassle is too much.
-While we wait for new regulations to take effect, paying out of pocket can be a great option.

 Why Pay Out of Pocket if You Have Insurance?